-- 8. Turn the lock counter-clockwise to lock the drawer into place. - The STAT LED on the front of the drawer turns from amber to green to let you know that the drive drawer is properly latched.
-The ENV LED lights up green to let you know that the fan is functioning properly and that the drawer temperature is within specifications. - 9.
+- 6. Carefully slide the drawer back into the enclosure, making sure that it is flush with the other drawers. - 7.
+Turn the lock clockwise to lock the drawer into place. - The STAT LED on the front of the drawer turns from amber to green to let you know that the drive drawer is properly latched.
+The ENV LED lights up green to let you know that the fan is functioning properly and that the drawer temperature is within specifications. - 8.
 In the Nexsan GUI, go to the Home page and verify that the status bar for the new fan assembly is green.
 See Home Page in Chapter 3 of the Nexsan High-Density Storage User Guide for more information.